andresavellan/fotovagg-two/README.md

 3. Go to root folder fotovagg-two and run in terminal: npm install

-4. .env file needed with API_KEY, ask for it, email me.
+4. .env file needed with API_KEY, get one at https://www.flickr.com/services/api/ or ask for it, email me.

 5. Open a new terminal and go to the directory fotovagg-front and run: npm install